DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects/README.md

 <p align = "center"> [(https://www.ionenergy.co/resources/blogs/battery-safety/)] <p/>

 ### My Experience in using the Power Bank ###
 As shown in the above figures, I bought the Aluminium cases and Batteries separately.
 I charged the battery (with the mobile chargers shown in the above images) for about three to four hours.
-During charging, the Red LED blinks at approximately 1 sec.
-Once the battery charges full, blinking stops and the LED glows continuosly.
+During charging, the Red LED blinks at approximately 1 sec., continuosly.
+Once the battery charges full, blinking stops and the Red LED glows continuosly.
 I used the power bank to power up my IoT circuits (Please check my repository images).
-When connected to load, the Blue LED glows continuosly, until it supplies 5V to the load.
-Once the voltage drops
-(due to unsupported load current), the Blue LED goes off.
+When connected to load, Red LED will be off, the Blue LED glows continuosly, until it supplies 5V to the load.
+Once the voltage drops (due to unsupported load current), the Blue LED goes off.

 ### DISCLAIMER ###
 Before you work with this project in any way, please make sure you understand what you are doing.
 Electronic circuits and batteries